-IS 230.d Fundamentals of Emergency Management
+IS 230.e Fundamentals of Emergency Management

 Training Requirements Cont.

-IS 235.c Emergency Planning IS 240.b Leadership and Influence IS 241.b Decision Making and Problem Solving IS 242.b Effective Communication IS 244.b Developing and Managing Volunteers In the event that any of the listed courses have been updated and the required version is no longer available, it is acceptable to take the updated course in place of the listed course (i.e., since IS-120.a has been replaced with IS-120.c, the latter may be used in the place of the original course).
-The courses listed above are the minimum accepted versions for FY 2020 EMPG.
-Costs to support Travel/tuition for training are for EMPG- funded personnel.
-EMPG-funded personnel are all personnel with salaries supported with EMPG grant funds, including those supported with M&A funds and cost-share recipients.
-Exercises, Improvement Plans and After Action Reporting Subrecipients should engage stakeholders to identify long- term training and exercise priorities.
-These priorities should address capability targets and gaps related to identified jurisdictional threats and hazards, assessed risks, real-world events, previous exercises, state priorities, or national areas for improvement identified in the NPR.
-It is recommended that exercises describe how they align to the Principals' Strategic Priorities .
+IS 235.c Emergency Planning

+IS 240.b Leadership and Influence

+IS 241.b Decision Making and Problem Solving

+IS 242.b Effective Communication

+IS 244.b Developing and Managing Volunteers

+In the event that any of the listed courses have been updated and the required version is no longer available, it is acceptable to take the updated course in place of the listed course (i.e., since IS-120.a has been replaced with IS-120.c, the latter may be used in the place of the original course).
+The courses listed above are the minimum accepted versions for FY 2021 EMPG.

+Training activities should align to a current MYTEP, developed through an annual IPP Workshop.
+The training should help build core capabilities and fill gaps identified in real-world incidents and exercises.
+Further guidance can be found in the HSEEP.

+EMPG and non-EMPG -funded personnel may claim EMPG funds for tuition/travel costs for EMPG eligible trainings, provided that the purpose of the travel and training is to accomplish the objectives of the grant.

+Exercises, Improvement Plans and After Action Reporting

+Subrecipients should engage stakeholders to identify longterm training and exercise priorities.
+These priorities should address capability targets and gaps identified through a Threat and Hazard Identification and Risk Assessment, realworld events, previous exercises, and national areas for improvement identified in the NPR.

 Subrecipients must report on all exercises conducted with EMPG grant funds.
 An After Action Report (AAR)/Improvement Plan (IP) or Summary Report (for Seminars, Drills & Workshops) must be completed and submitted to Cal OES within 90 days after the exercise/seminar/drill/workshop is conducted.

+Exercises, Improvement Plans and After Action Reporting Cont.

 It is acceptable to submit an Exercise Summary Report for Seminars, drills and Workshops in lieu of a full AAR/IP.

-AAR/IPs and Summary Reports should be e-mailed to: bseep@fema.dbs.acv
+AAR/IPs and Summary Reports should be e-mailed to:

+- hseep@fema.dhs.gov

-- hseep@fema.dhs.gov - exercise@caloes.ca.gov
+- exercise@caloes.ca.gov

+- Your Program Representative